Diff from target pos column

 In the Search for columns box, type the column name.

-Click + next to the column name in the Available columns list.
+Click + next to the column name to add the column to the Selected columns list.

 How this value is calculated